EGroupware/lit/TsJsLoading.md

 # Loading of TypeScript and JavaScript

 ## Current situation in EGroupware
-* [server-side](https://github.com/EGroupware/egroupware/blob/master/api/src/Framework/IncludeMgr.php) determines dependencies AND execution-order using a [custom syntax](https://github.com/EGroupware/egroupware/blob/master/calendar/js/app.ts#L13-L21)
+* [server-side](https://github.com/EGroupware/egroupware/blob/master/api/src/Framework/IncludeMgr.php) determines dependencies AND execution-order using a [custom syntax](https://github.com/EGroupware/egroupware/blob/master/calendar/js/app.ts#L13-L21) doublicating TS import statements
-* dependencies are passed as attribute "data-include" on egw.js script tag to client-side
+* dependencies and their execution order are passed as attribute "data-include" on egw.js script tag to client-side
 * [egw.js uses LAB.js](https://github.com/EGroupware/egroupware/blob/master/api/js/jsapi/egw.js#L168-L169) to parallel load all dependencies and defer execution until all are loaded and executed in the predefined order
 * [client-side loader egw.includeJS](https://github.com/EGroupware/egroupware/blob/master/api/js/jsapi/egw_files.js#L141-L150) also uses LAB.js and has some understanding of our bundeling
 * we currently use grunt with grunt-terser plugin to concatinate and minify our dependencies into bundles as defined in [Gruntfile.js](https://github.com/EGroupware/egroupware/blob/master/Gruntfile.js)